Invasion of open space by two competitors: spreading properties of monostable two-species competition--diffusion systems: Acknowledgments

 \section{Acknowledgments}

 This research was conducted at the Ohio State University and co-funded by the Mathematics Research Institute of the Ohio State University and the ANR NONLOCAL project.
 The authors thank deeply both institutions.
+The authors also thank M. Holzer for very interesting discussions and the anonymous referees for their work.